 Students are expected to listen and take notes, although some lecturers involve the students more actively during the lecture by asking questions or asking students to briefly work on problems or discuss issues in pairs or small groups.

 Students usually have the opportunity to ask questions during or at the end of the lecture.
 Many lecturers provide lecture notes online together with online discussions.

 Tutorials are classes within a course with smaller groups of students where each is led by an academic tutor.
 Tutorials are typically discussion-based and are less formal than lectures.
 They might be structured around activities or be more free-flowing, giving students the opportunity to discuss topics, ask questions and explore ideas.
 Tutorials involve a much higher level of interaction than lectures and all students are expected to participate.

-BEIL is a unique offering which distinguishes the faculty as a leader in the field in the area of interdisciplinary learning.
+BEIL is a unique offering which distinguishes the school as a leader in the field in the area of interdisciplinary learning.
 It involves senior-level undergraduate students, in real world experiences, working together as they prepare for practice, conduct research, participate in collaborative community projects and publically exhibit their work.

 The Built Environment teaching staff includes an impressive combination of renowned industry leaders to give students a professional perspective and industry link.
 These include sessional academics as well as Professors of Practice that ensure our local and international students receive relevant, inspiring and exemplary educational student experiences to prepare them for the opportunities and challenges of the 21st-century global workplace.